OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ## Scripts in Packages {#Customscripts-ScriptsinPackagesscripts-in-packages}

-In your package, you can add any of the following script files in any of the scripting languages supported by Octopus where `&lt;ext&gt;` is the appropriate extension for your scripting language of choice:
+In your package, you can add any of the following script files in any of the scripting languages supported by Octopus where `<ext>` is the appropriate extension for your scripting language of choice:

-- `PreDeploy.&lt;ext&gt;`
+- `PreDeploy.<ext>`
-- `Deploy.&lt;ext&gt;`
+- `Deploy.<ext>;`
-- `PostDeploy.&lt;ext&gt;`
+- `PostDeploy.<ext>`
-- `DeployFailed.&lt;ext&gt;`
+- `DeployFailed.<ext>`

 After extracting your package, Calamari will detect these scripts and invoke them.
 Which file you use depends on when you need your custom activity to run – see the section on [what order are conventions run in](/docs/reference/package-deployment-feature-ordering.md) for details.
 Your scripts can do anything your scripting language supports, as well as setting [output variables](/docs/deploying-applications/variables/output-variables.md) and [collecting artifacts](/docs/deploying-applications/artifacts.md).
 These scripts must be located in the root of your package.

-As mentioned above, you can create a file named `DeployFailed.&lt;ext&gt;`, which will be invoked if the package deployment fails.
+As mentioned above, you can create a file named `DeployFailed.<ext>`, which will be invoked if the package deployment fails.
 Our blog post about this feature [describes how DeployFailed.<ext> works](https://octopus.com/blog/deployfailed).

 :::hint
 **Script Support on Deployment Targets**